mixpanel/docs/pages/docs/access-security/two-factor-authentication.md

 ![2FA Authentication App 2 Image](/2fa_authentication_app2.png)

-If you are unable to scan the QR code, click on “Can’t scan QR code?”
+If you are unable to scan the QR code, click on "Can’t scan QR code?"
 This will provide you a two-factor secret to set up your authentication app manually.

 ![2FA Authentication App 2b Image](/2fa_authentication_app2b.png)